Liquid Intelligent Metasurface for Fluid Antennas-Assisted Networks: Introduction

-\item Simulation results validate the effectiveness of the proposed solution, demonstrating that the FAS-LIM architecture achieves substantial rate performance gains over conventional designs, including fixed-antenna arrays, static RIS, and traditional BS-RIS architectures, across a wide range of network parameters. \end{enumerate}
+\item Simulation results validate the effectiveness of the proposed solution, demonstrating that the FAS-LIM architecture achieves substantial rate performance gains over conventional designs, including fixed-antenna arrays, static RIS, and traditional BS-RIS architectures across various parameters. \end{enumerate}